skifli/hackpad/README.md

 ## Software

-Will be added once the physical components are received and assembled, as I don't want to start writing code and then find out it doesn't work because I accidentally used libraries for different components, or something similar to that.
+Will be _mostly_ added once the physical components are received and assembled, as I don't want to start writing code and then find out it doesn't work because I accidentally used libraries for different components, or something similar to that.

+I have added some stuff in the [`/software`](software) directory though.

 ---
 <sub>Thanks to [Hackclub](https://hackclub.com) for such an amazing opportunity - this project was made by [@skifli](https://github.com/skifli) with 🩷, under the [MIT License](LICENSE).</sub>